You Just Can’t Trust Your Feelings!

 Isaac, in his old age, reasoning away the voice of God, tried to do things his way, and was deceived by the flesh.
 The flesh will always deceive you.
 Feelings cannot be trusted!
 God’s Word always proves itself true!

 Trust God’s Word today over what you can see and feel.
 Feelings are deceiving.
-You may feel like a failure, and that life doesn’t matter.
+You may feel like a failure, that life doesn’t matter.
 You may feel unable to do what God has promised you.
-You may still feel the guilt over your past, seeking to steal away from you the righteousness that Jesus has given you.
+You may still feel the guilt over your past seeking to steal away from you the righteousness that Jesus has given you.

 Circumstances may cause things to look as though God promises will never come to pass in your life.
 Refuse to counsel with your feelings and your flesh!
 Make a choice today to believe God’s Word in spite of your feelings.
 Don’t give away your blessing as a child of God, by believe the feelings of the flesh over the Word of our Faithful Father!
 Put God’s Word above your feelings and emotions today!
-God is always faithful to His Word!